 This course explores the ethical implications of recent developments in biological research and medical practice, including experimentation with human subjects, biological engineering, death, transplantation and resource allocation, behavior control, and health care delivery.
-Students taking this course as PHI 325 will be required to complete a processoriented major writing project in addition to other required writings.
+Students taking this course as PHI 391 will be required to complete a processoriented major writing project in addition to other required writings.
 Students may elect to take this course at one level, but not both.
-Fall, even years.